Accounts Payable (AP) Turnover Ratio

 - Net burn: The rate at which the business uses up money.
 If a company’s net burn is high, but its AP turnover ratio is low, there are significant cash flow issues to resolve.

 - Balance sheet: A snapshot of the company’s net worth at a particular point in time.
-Because it details both assets (like beginning and end payable balances for accounts receivable) and current liabilities (like outstanding accounts payable and debts), it shows you exactly where the companies’ finances stand at that point in time.
+Because it details both assets (like beginning and end payable balances for accounts receivable) and current liabilities (like outstanding accounts payable and short-term debts), it shows you exactly where the companies’ finances stand at that point in time.

 - Cash flow statement: This KPI shows how well the business is able to generate cash to pay off debt and expenses, offering strategic insight into how cash moves in and out of the company.
 An effective cash flow analysis helps you track free cash flow and identify opportunities to reinvest.